fndomariano/fndomariano.github.io/_posts/en/2023-03-17-simple-way-to-work-with-feature-flags.md

   ]
 }
 ```
-The first step the implementation was putting a configuration to enable the feature flag.
+The first step in the implementation was to put a configuration in place to enable the Feature Flag.

 ```python
 debug = os.getenv('DEBUG') == 'True'